JennyyOgl/LITA-Data-Analysis/README.md

 ### Project Overview

 This Data analysis project aims to generate insight on the performance of sun over the past year.

+### Data sources
+The primary source of data used here is Sun.csv